Ale-SaP/Investigator/README.md

 ## Find data for your academic life easily.

-Instead of making 8 different searches, do a single one and get the first page of results!
+Instead of making a single search in 7 pages, do a single one and get the first page of results!